Definitive Guide to Plug-In Hybrid Cars

 To read more about the charging capabilities of PHEVs, feel free to skip ahead to “Recharging Plug-In Hybrids.”

 As mentioned above, PHEVs also come equipped with an internal combustion engine to power the car using another fuel source (typically gasoline or diesel) once the traction battery has been depleted.
-This is possible through the design of the vehicle’s transmission, which can selected either the combustion engine or electric motor as a power source.
+This is possible through the design of the vehicle’s transmission, which can select either the combustion engine or electric motor as a power source.
 Since PHEVs can run on two different energy sources, there is a second fuel lid in a separate location to refuel the vehicle with gasoline.
+This fuel filler is the same as found on all gasoline-powered vehicles.
 PHEVs also come equipped with an advanced exhaust system to channel away emission byproducts generated by the chemical reactions in the engine.
 Depending on the PHEV model, the exhaust system is fine-tuned to release lower emissions than traditional gas vehicles and are certified to a certain tailpipe emission standard.

 Recharging Plug-In Hybrid Cars

-The total cost of ownership (TCO) of owning a PHEV consists of three categories:
+The total cost of owning a PHEV consists of three categories:

 - The initial cost of the vehicle